mreider/aligned.at/content/posts/Tales_from_Engineyard.md

 +++
-title = "Tales from Engine Yard" date = "2024-11-21"
-summary = "Engine Yard, once a pioneer in Ruby on Rails hosting and early cloud platforms, ultimately failed due to strategic missteps." tags = ["startups"]
+title = "Engine Yard and the Cost of Venture Capital" date = "2024-10-19" summary = "Reflecting on the rise and fall of Engine Yard and how venture funding shaped its direction" tags = ["startups"]
 +++